Urban-Software-Institute-GmbH/ckanext-sso-dathere/README.md

 # ckanext-sso

-## 🚨🚨 In this forked version of ckanext-sso-dathere, we will allow Keycloak users to manage CKAN administrators directly within Keycloak using #Role Mapping!!!! 🚨🚨
+### 0. Forking explained

+ 🚨🚨 The main reason for forking ckanext-sso-dathere is to enable admin management directly within Keycloak.
+While ckanext-sso-dathere works well with Keycloak, as of February 2026 it does not provide the ability to manage CKAN administrators from within Keycloak.

+This forked plugin uses Role Mapping to assign or remove admin roles for users.

+Scroll to Setup Keycloak
+ to learn how to configure your Keycloak. 🚨🚨